WebGoat/WebGoat/platformQuickStarts/AWS/README.md

    - Deploying to ECS

+It is Assumed:
+- You have an AWS Account
+- You know what an S3 bucket is
+- You have seen the IAM console and have permissions to create IAM Roles

 ## Code Pipeline and Build

 This Quickstart is for those that just want to perform builds with AWS.
-It uses CodeCommit but can be modified to use GitHub
+It Triggers off of Github to perform builds of `webgoat-server`

 ## EC2

-This uses AWS CodePipeline, CodeBuild, and CodeDeploy to land WebGoat to Running EC2 instances
+(WIP) This uses AWS CodePipeline, CodeBuild, and CodeDeploy to land WebGoat to Running EC2 instances

 ## ECS

-This uses AWS CodePipeline, CodeBuild, CodeDeploy, ECR, to update an ECS cluster
+(WIP) This uses AWS CodePipeline, CodeBuild, ECR, to land a container onto  an ECS cluster